meedan/meedan.com/README.md

 To run these integration tests:

-- `mkdir tmp` so we have a place to store the server process id.
-- Install Slimer and Casper: `npm install -g slimerjs casperjs`
+- Install Slimer, Casper and a11y: `npm install -g slimerjs casperjs a11y`
-- Install the node a11y library `npm install --global a11y`
 - Install [firefox](https://www.mozilla.org/en-US/firefox/products/)
-- Tell Slimer where Firefox is: by setting this variable `export SLIMERJSLAUNCHER=/Applications/Firefox.app/Contents/MacOS/firefox` before you run the test.
-You probably want to add this to your shell profile so you don't have to do it each time you run the tests.
+- If you're not on MacOS, tell Slimer where Firefox is by setting this variable `export SLIMERJSLAUNCHER=/path/to/firefox` before you run the test.
+If you are on MacOS it is done automatically.
 - Then you should be able to run the tests with `npm run test`

+## Travis

+Tests are run automatically when you push to github, using [Travis](https://travis-ci.org/ "Travis CI - Test and Deploy Your Code with Confidence").

 ## Sass linting